Roy Moore's sexual assault allegations cloud Alabama special Senate election

 Then, slightly a month before the special election, the Washington Post released a bombshell report of allegations that Moore had inappropriate sexual conduct with teenage girls while he was in his 30s.
 One woman alleged that Moore had her touch him in private areas when she was just 14.

+Since the report, three additional women have come forward with allegations of sexual misconduct.

 Moore has staunchly denied the accusations of sexual misconduct, but even still, many leading Republicans have called on him to step aside from the campaign.
-Senate Majority Leader Mitch McConnell said Monday that he believed Moore’s accusers in asking him to “step aside” from the race.
+Senate Majority Leader Mitch McConnell said he believes Moore’s accusers in asking him to “step aside” from the race.

 Whether Moore heeds the calls or faces further fallout from those in his party has yet to be seen.
 Read on for a look at the special Senate election to replace Jeff Sessions.